massimobernava/proteo/index.md

 - Lua for script
 - SDL for graphics and audio
 - OpenCV for computer vision
-- Enet and ZMQ for
+- Enet and ZMQ for networking
-- Sqlite and Ejdb for
+- Sqlite and Ejdb for database
-- Tensorflow for
+- Tensorflow for machine learning

 The code is written in C to be massively cross-compatible.
 Client support five operating systems (Windows, OSX, Linux, iOS, Android).
 The API is designed to be minimal and easy to grasp.